Piezoresistive effect: Physics of operation

 where $R_0$, I, $\pi _T$, $\pi _L$, and $\sigma _{ij}$ denote the stress free resistance, the applied current, the transverse and longitudinal piezoresistive coefficients, and the three tensile stress components, respectively.
 The piezoresistive coefficients vary significantly with the sensor orientation with respect to the crystallographic axes and with the doping profile.
 Despite the fairly large stress sensitivity of simple resistors, they are preferably used in more complex configurations eliminating certain cross sensitivities and drawbacks.
 Piezoresistors have the disadvantage of being highly sensitive to temperature changes while featuring comparatively small relative stress dependent signal amplitude changes.

 Other piezoresistive devices

 In silicon the piezoresistive effect is used in piezoresistors, transducers, piezo-FETS, solid state accelerometers and bipolar transistors.

+The electrically-conductive packaging material Velostat is used by hobbyists to make pressure sensors due to is piezoresistive properties and low cost.